numbas/editor-docs/source/upload-vle.rst

     At least Blackboard 9.1 Service Pack 6 is required to run Numbas exams.
 There's no way of checking your Blackboard version from within Blackboard, so check with your server admin that you're using a sufficiently recent version.

 Log in to Blackboard, and go to the content section of the relevant course.
-Click on the "Content package (SCORM)" item under the "Build Content" menu.
+Click on the :guilabel:`Content package (SCORM)` item under the :guilabel:`Build Content` menu.

 .. image:: _static/images/screenshots/blackboard_content.png

-On the next screen, select the .zip file you downloaded earlier, then click "Submit".
+On the next screen, select the .zip file you downloaded earlier, then click :guilabel:`Submit`.

 .. image:: _static/images/screenshots/blackboard_upload.png